itspinky95/Teamtree-House-Project-1/README.md

 using 'let' making the var for quotes using '[]' to make the array saving the quotes and details in '{}'

+quotes need
+source person who said
+citation where it come from 'book' 'movie' 'public speaking' year when it was said